paszu/3DSRepo/Hardmod-Downgrade.md

 This will work on both a New and Old 3DS.

-**After following these instructions on version 11.0.0, you must have an alternate entry point such as one of the ones detailed in [Get Started](https://github.com/Plailect/Guide/wiki/Get-Started) in order to enter the homebrew launcher and downgrade.**
+**After following these instructions on version 11.0.0, you must have an alternate entrypoint such as one of the ones detailed in [Get Started](https://github.com/Plailect/Guide/wiki/Get-Started) in order to enter the homebrew launcher and downgrade.**

 #### What you need